mrjohannchang/dotfiles/README.md

 5. Execute `tmux` (the command is `script -c tmux /dev/null` when using **Windows Terminal**) and press `<Ctrl> + s` `I` (uppercase i) to install plugins of tmux.
 It may take a few minutes.
 Please expect `tmux` frozen during the installation.

-6. Execute `nvim` and then `:PackerInstall` to install plugins of Neovim.
-Do **NOT** remove packer.nvim package manager (`<nvim-config>/site/pack/packer/start/packer.nvim`).
+6. Execute `nvim` and then `:PackerSync` to install plugins of Neovim.
+Do **NOT** remove `packer.nvim` package manager (`<nvim-config>/site/pack/packer/start/packer.nvim`).
 You may need to execute other commands for installing dependencies of some plugins.
 Please follow the hints you see in Neovim.

    * You can use `:PackerSync` to update the installed plugins in the future.
 But please make sure you do **NOT** remove packer.nvim package manager (`<nvim-config>/site/pack/packer/start/packer.nvim`) during the syncing process.